 Human Development is the study of the progression through the life cycle.
 It is particularly useful if you are interested in working with age-specific populations such as children or aging adults.

-Legal Studies is Geneseo's pre-law program.
-In this minor, you take courses that can help you prepare for a career in law and in law-related fields including criminal justice and public policy.
+Legal Studies can help you consider and prepare for a career in law and in law-related fields including criminal justice and public policy.

 Urban Studies offers you a concentration in social science applied to urban issues.
 It can be used for service planning, policy development, and local government administration.